Aqui d'el-rock: Biography

 After recording their second single in 1979, the group played in shows, along with other recently created bands who developed musical styles also inspired by punk rock (UHF, Os Faíscas, Xutos & Pontapés, among others), and their participation in the first part of the show of the English band Eddie & The Hot Rods (“Coliseu dos Recreios de Lisboa”, July 1978) was important to their career.
-Furthermore, the song "Há que violentar o sistema", a reference in the band's repertoire, was recorded in one of the first video clips of a Portuguese rock group.
+Furthermore, the song "'Há que violentar o sistema'", a reference in the band's repertoire, was recorded in one of the first video clips of a Portuguese rock group.

-After Alfredo Pereira left the group in mid-1979, Carlos Cabral (electric guitar) and Alberto Barradas (electric guitar and secondary voice) joined the band, that performed in the opening of several shows of foreign artists, namely Lene Lovich (Lisboa and Porto), Wilko Johnson & The Solid Senders and Cheap Trick (Lisboa).
+After Pereira left the group in mid-1979, Carlos Cabral (electric guitar), Carlos Gonçalves (vocals) and Alberto Barradas (electric guitar and secondary vocals) were part of the group, in short and diverse phases, which coincided with the period in which he participated in the opening of several shows by foreign artists, namely Lene Lovich (Lisboa and Porto), Wilko Johnson & The Solid Senders and Cheap Trick (Lisbon and Porto).

-Despite its short career, Aqui d’El-Rock created a repertoire in the Portuguese language and was the protagonist of one of the first manifestations of Portuguese rock.
+Despite its short career, Aqui d'El-Rock created a repertoire in the Portuguese language and was the protagonist of one of the first manifestations of Portuguese rock.
 Its pioneering and marginal character inspired the appearance of other similar bands.

 Some of their songs are part of revivalist collections, such as Grande Geração Rock (Metrosom, 1997), dedicated to Portuguese rock groups, and Killed By Death Vol. 41 (Redrum, 1998), dedicated to punk rock.
 In 2001, the Brazilian Ratos de Porão made a version of the song "Eu não sei".
 In Portugal, the same theme was covered by the Eskizofrénicos and the Speedtracks re-recorded (with adapted lyrics) the classic "Há que violentar o sistema".
-This song was also newly approached by the Clockwork Boys, in late 2005 and by Avô Varejeira, in 2010.
+This song was also newly approached by the Clockwork Boys, in late 2005, and by Avô Varejeira, in 2010.

 In 2007, as a celebration of the 30th birthday of the band, the Italian "Rave Up Records" published a limited edition of 500 copies of an EP on red vinyl.

-The lyrics of the song "Há que violentar o sistema", was amongst those analysed in the book "As Palavras do Punk", by Paula Guerra & Augusto Santos Silva (Alêtheia Editores, 2016).
+The lyrics of the song "'Há que violentar o sistema'" were amongst those analysed in the book "'As Palavras do Punk'", by Paula Guerra & Augusto Santos Silva (Alêtheia Editores, 2016).